Outdoor Kitchens

 Before anything is built, we look at how you cook, where guests sit, where smoke and heat go, and how the kitchen connects to the patio and house.

 Yes.
-It is often planned with Patio Installation, Pergolas & Pavilions, and Landscape Lighting, especially when the yard needs to feel connected instead of built in separate pieces.
+It is often planned with Patio Installation, Pergolas & Pavilions, and Residential Landscape Lighting, especially when the yard should feel connected instead of pieced together later.

 Send the address, a few photos of the space, what you want to change, your timing, and a rough budget range.
 That gives the first conversation a real starting point.